back to the MAIN INDEX

 With all these kings, ministers, commanders,

-Wise men... he said, it's simply useless,
+Wise men... he said, there's no point talking,

 So, please give me back my stuff,